 There is a Standard version which is a lot easier for someone without technical knowledge, and there’s also the Developer version which is the techie one that allows you to alter your website code.

 The idea behind Squarespace is that anyone can make a website without coding knowledge.
 However, this doesn’t mean that you can build an enterprise system with it.

 WordPress definitely offers you more configuration options, more add-ons, customizations, and flexibility to build whatever you want, compared to the limited options of a free website builder like Squarespace.

 Wix is a website builder similar to Squarespace that lets you build your website from scratch with a drag-and-drop feature.
 At the moment of writing, Wix holds only 1.9% of the CMS marketplace.
-The websites built with Wix are hosted on the platform, but, there are additional costs that are involved in each of the more advanced plans, something that we will discuss later in this article.
+The websites built with Wix are hosted on the platform.
+However, there are additional costs involved in each of the more advanced plans.

 Bottom line, Wix is user-friendly and pretty easy to understand, however, you’re not in full control of your content, the designs and templates that are available are not perfect.

 In comparison with WordPress and other platforms, Craft is the relatively new kid on the CMS block.
 The content management interface is simple.

 Plugins are not required, and all the necessary options for development are present, except for the advanced features that WordPress already has.